 These procedures include the estimation of sample-specific normalization factors that are used to rescale the observed counts.
 Furthermore, genes with very low counts across all libraries provide little evidence for differential expression, so they should be filtered out prior to differential expression analysis.

 Counts from an RNA-seq experiment are non-negative integers and follow a discrete distribution, so the methods developed for differential expression analysis use the Poisson distribution and the Negative Binomial (NB) distribution models.
 The estimation of the parameters for the respective statistical model is followed by the test for differential expression, the calculation of the significance of the change in expression of each gene between two conditions (pairwise analysis) or over time.
 For example, both edgeR and DESeq use a variation of the Fisher exact test adopted for NB distribution and they return exact P values computed from the derived probabilities, while maSigPro uses generalized linear models.

 OmicsBox provides two strategies to perform differential expression analysis of RNA-seq data:

 - The Pairwise Differential Expression Analysis option allows the identification of differentially expressed genes considering the experimental conditions studied, and it is based on the software package edgeR, which belongs to the Bioconductor project.

 - The Time Course Expression Analysis option allows detecting genes for which there are significant expression profile differences in time course RNA-seq experiments.
 They require raw counts as input, offer several filtering and normalization options, and output statistical results as well as visualizations that facilitate the interpretation of results.
 It is based on the maSigPro Bioconductor package.

-If you need further information about how to perform an expression quantification and differential expression analysis with OmicsBox contact us.
+If you need further information about how to perform an expression quantification and differential expression analysis with OmicsBox, please consult the user manual or contact us.